ctoyan/ponieproxy/README.md

 -h string
     	Host and port. (default ":8080")
 -u string
-    	Path to a file, which contains a list of URL regexes to filter.
-Requires an existing file. (default "./urls.txt") -hem
+    	Path to a file, which contains a list of URL regexes to filter (to intercept all requests, use '.*').
+Requires an existing file. (default "./urls.txt")
+-hem
     	Exact match for hunt params (case insensitive). (default true) -ho